Note: This is an automated transcript of the podcast. Therefore you might find few errors in it.

 You know how you're told to make lemonade when life hands you lemons?

 Well, what do you do with overripe bananas?
 You make Filos!
 This episode is about the times when we should have given up because the failure seemed so great.
-But they are also stories that show you what happens when you persist.
+But they are also personal business stories that show you what happens when you persist.
 You'll enjoy these stories about 5000bc and Psychotactics.
 And it's all about failure, and how things turned out on the other side.

 When I was growing up, we always had a lot of green bananas around the House.

 Now there's a problem, we've bananas and that is that they're all green at one point in time and then like some magic trick, they all start to get darker and then they all become black.
 And unless you're a banana eating family that times it exactly right, the bananas are either too hard, too difficult to eat or just too soft and sweet and gooey.

 And at that point, no one wanted to touch them.
 And there is this phrase, when you have lemons, you make lemonade.
 And in Goa, India they make a little sweet called filos.
 And that was our version of lemonade being made from lemons.

 We made filos from bananas and today we're going to talk about filos moments we're going to talk about how at Psychotactics we have run into a reasonable amount of failure and it's very difficult to say, okay, this is one type of failure.
 So we're going to put it in three boxes as we always do.

 We'll look at failure through different lenses.
 Let's look at the three types of failure that we're going to talk about, and this is storytime, so you're going to enjoy yourself.

 - The first kind of failure would be projects that should have been abandoned.

 - The second just comprises of moments of despair.